 3. You must measure your output.
 Once you have a plan, an audience and a message you can get social, and watch as engagement happens but if it doesn’t happen overnight, you need to be patient.
 You might need to build your audience, or tweak your content before you start to see results.
 But most importantly, you have to set a strategy for reporting, so that you can make informed decisions over time.

-4. Personally I would always think ‘what would I read’, ‘what would I watch’ ‘what engages me?’ before I posted something… However, you need to be a prime example of your own desired audience for that to work.
+4. Personally I would always think ‘what would I read’, ‘what would I watch’ ‘what engages me?’ before I posted something, however, you need to be a prime example of your own desired audience for that to work fully.
 There is no point posting items you’d like, if you are not the same as your typical clientele.
 Make sure you really do know who your clients are and never just make assumptions; go to your data and find out the correct stats before you start.
 So many times I have heard, ‘oh we only deal with people of 50+ and they don’t use social media’ – tosh!
+According to statista.com, as of August 2020 the ages 45-65+ account for a whopping 35.8% of Facebook use across the whole of the UK.
+Don’t believe me?
 Look it up.

 So, you probably need to have a dedicated social media co-ordinator who will be responsible for knowing all of the platforms available, for monitoring trends and understanding which are best suited to your audience.
-For instance, within Estate Agency, posting about your staff achievements or fun activities going on in the area, will work on Facebook, whereas career blogs, job vacancies, staff promotions and company industry achievements work well on Linkedin, and legal news or market trends do best on twitter because they are very instantaneous and that’s a fast paced audience (blink and it’s gone)…
+For instance, to have the best social media for estate agents you should be about posting about your staff achievements or fun activities going on in the area on Facebook, whereas career blogs, job vacancies, staff promotions and company industry achievements work well on Linkedin, and legal news or market trends do best on twitter because they are very instantaneous and that’s a fast paced audience (blink and it’s gone)…

 Your co-ordinator will be the lynchpin between the marketing team (which might be the Directors) and the front-line staff, and it really is very important to make sure everyone in the company is on board for social media to really work well.
 Let’s face it, the people sitting in the shop front are the ones who know what is newsworthy and what is going on in their town, and the managers should know what legislation is changing, what the market trends are, or what job vacancies are coming up….and all of that information needs to go on social media.